It is advisable to be aware of Zimbabwe visa requirements before travelling to the country.

 The current charge for a single entry Zimbabwe visa is US$30.
 A double-entry is US$45.
 This could change at any time.

 Currently, the charge for a single entry is $US55 with the double-entry visa costing $US70.
 Please note that these prices may change at any time.

 How do I get a visa for Zimbabwe?

 Nationals of countries in Category C must apply for a Zimbabwe travel visa before arrival in Zimbabwe.
 This can be done online at www.evisa.gov.zw.

 It takes approximately 2 – 4 days to receive your e-visa.
-On completion of the online form, and after the relevant processing time, you will receive an email with the document to present upon arrival at your port of entry.
+Upon completion of the online form and after the relevant processing time, you will receive an email with the document to present upon arrival at your port of entry.

 Is it safe to go to Zimbabwe?